 You shouldn’t be.
 Although you might think we’re being biased, we actually provide burgeoning transcriptionists, transcription pros, and even the slightly-interested-transcriptionists with plenty of helpful, vital information that can boost their careers.
 Our blog is updated regularly and contains all kinds of topics that we believe you’ll find interesting, and an important aid for your business as well.

-If you have a special interest or a specialty in medical transcription, then MTStars.com is a great online blog and forum for you to check out.
+If you have a special interest or a specialty in medical transcription or just want to know how to become a medical transcriptionist, then MTStars.com is a great online blog and forum for you to check out.
 This blog was born in 2001 and for the past 18 years has served over 40,000 dedicated medical transcriptionists in the US and has hosted over 3 million visits to the site monthly.

 This blog is a wealth of information for the medical transcription industry.
 Not only do they post great job opportunities on this blog, they also have several discussion forums on various topics that allow you and your fellow transcriptionists to openly discuss anything related to medical transcription.
 Further, there are several specific discussion forums that you can add your two cents to, gain insight from, and learn from.
 Their blog provides you with helpful information that can better your medical transcription skills.
 It can also put you in touch with fellow medical transcriptionists all over the world.
 Anywhere from radiology transcription to pathology transcription will find others in their niche to connect with.
 They can provide answers to the medical transcription questions you’ve been dying to ask others in the industry.